prosperent/ProsperLinks-App/cloudflare.md

-Prosperent ProsperLinks is a very simple way to **earn extra revenue on your content** without diminishing your readers' experience.
+Prosperent ProsperLinks is a very simple way to **earn extra revenue on your content** without diminishing your visitors' experience.
 When enabled and configured, it works instantly by analyzing your page content and turning product references into affiliated links.
 Additionally, ProsperLinks automatically affiliates existing links in your content.
-You get paid when your readers make a purchase!!
+You get paid when your visitors make a purchase!

 ![ProsperLinks example](/images/apps/prosperlinks/plink-example.png)

 ### What is Prosperent?

 Prosperent is an advertising company that specializes in retail and product advertising.
-With over 3,000 merchants including Zappos.com, 6pm, Overstock.com, Backcountry, REI, Nordstrom's and thousands of other retailers, Prosperent makes the best products available through their advertising products, and improves profitability for publishers.
+With over 3,000 merchants including Nordstrom, Zappos.com, 6pm, Overstock.com, Backcountry, REI and thousands of other retailers, Prosperent makes the best products available through their advertising products, and improves profitability for publishers.

 ### How It Works